You now need to identify your target. This will also allow you to select your medium and choose between the drafting options.

-As mentioned during the meeting on the 12th March, I am getting back to you about the possibility of obtaining a corporate donations tax rebate for donations made in 2017.
+As mentioned during the meeting on March 12th, I am getting back to you about the possibility of obtaining a corporate donations tax rebate for donations made in 2017.

 Donations made in 2017 can qualify for a corporate donations tax rebate of 60% of the amount given.

-The conditions of substance and form to be complied with are as follows:
+The conditions to be complied with are as follows:

 You now know how to draft your professional written documents according to your goal and the target.
 Next, learn how to choose the most appropriate medium.